 A patient presents to an emergency room with a recent onset of progressively worsening back pain, a fever, and leg or arm weakness, but the patient is either admitted to the hospital or discharged from the ER with an incorrect diagnosis.
 However, the patient’s neurologic condition progressively deteriorates without any recognition of the deterioration or its significance.

-The attorneys at Youman Caputo have considerable experience handling claims involving a delay in diagnosis of spinal epidural abscess.
-They work with highly qualified medical experts in fields including neurosurgery and infectious disease to investigate potential cases and, where the medical evidence reveals that a patient has suffered a disabling spinal cord injury as a result of a negligent delay in diagnosis of spinal epidural abscess, Youman & Caputo litigates the case aggressively to seek the maximum compensation available under the law.
+The Philadelphia spinal epidural abscess attorneys at Youman Caputo have considerable experience handling claims involving a delay in diagnosis of spinal epidural abscess.
+They work with highly qualified medical experts in fields including neurosurgery and infectious disease to investigate potential cases.
+Where the medical evidence reveals that a patient has suffered a disabling spinal cord injury as a result of a negligent delay in diagnosis of spinal epidural abscess, Youman & Caputo litigates the case aggressively to seek the maximum compensation available under the law.
+Contact the law firm today to schedule your free initial consultation.